Easy Low-Carb Air Fryer Fish Sticks

 What if I don’t Have an Air Fryer?

-I’m not trying to convince you to buy an air fryer; you can follow the cooking instructions for Whole Wheat Panko and Almond Crusted Oven-Baked Fish Sticks if you want to cook the fish sticks in the oven.)
+I’m not trying to convince you to buy an air fryer; you can bake them at 475F/245C for about 20 minutes if you want to cook the fish sticks in the oven.)

 How to Make Easy Low-Carb Air Fryer Fish Sticks: